tonethar/IGME-330-Master/notes/mapbox-intro.md

       - `outdoors-v11` OR
       - `satellite-v9`
     - You can also write code to change the style like this: `map.setStyle('mapbox://styles/mapbox/satellite-v9');`

+4) ZIP and POST this file to the dropbox

 <hr>

 ## II.
 Add Clickable Markers

-- Create a new empty HTML page named **mapbox-markers.html**
+1) Create a folder named **custom-marker**
+2) Inside of the **custom-marker** folder, create an empty file named **index.html**
+3) Follow the "Add custom markers in Mapbox GL JS" tutorial here: https://docs.mapbox.com/help/tutorials/custom-markers-gl-js/
+  - Don’t neglect to download the provide **mapbox-icon.png** file
+  - Read through the tutorial, just don’t copy/Rpaste!
-- Follow this tutorial here - https://docs.mapbox.com/help/tutorials/custom-markers-gl-js/ - which give you something that looks like this:
+4) When you are done, it looks like this:

 ![screenshot](./_images/mapbox-2.png)